tutomiko/fireplace/README.md

 ## Running the demo harness

-The harness in `demo/harness` is the fastest way to see the algorithm work end to end.
+The harness in `demo` is the fastest way to see the algorithm work end to end.
 It serves two images side by side.
 Lasso a region on the left image to define a class, and the right image streams back a live heatmap as it settles.

 ```
 pip install -r requirements.txt   # fastapi, torch, transformers, scipy, pillow, matplotlib